mantidproject/documents/Design/MoreFlexibleILiveListener.md

 Questions
 ---------

-Mark mentioned that we are missing a Watcher Algorithm.
-It's unclear what is required that's not already handled by `MontiorLiveData` and `LoadLiveData` via `StartLiveData`?
+Mark asked whether we have a Watcher Algorithm.
+This functionality is handled by `MonitorLiveData` and `LoadLiveData` via `StartLiveData`.

 Partial Solution Options